finos/FDC3/docs/api-bridging/spec.md

 Both DAs and bridge implementations SHOULD support at least connection to the recommended port range and MAY also support configuration for connection to an alternative bridging port or port range.

-### Bridging Desktop Agents on Multiple Machines
+#### Websockets and Multiple Machines

 As the bridge binds its websocket on the loopback address (127.0.0.1) it cannot be connected to from another device.
-Hence, an instance of the standalone bridge may be run on each device and those instances exchange messages in order to implement the bridge cross-device.
+Hence, an instance of the standalone bridge may be run on each device and those instances exchange messages by other means in order to implement the bridge cross-device.

-However, cross-machine routing is an internal concern of the Desktop Agent Bridge, with each Desktop Agent simply communicating with a bridge instance located on the same machine.
-The connection protocol between bridges themselves is implementation specific and beyond the scope of this standard.
-Further, as FDC3 only contemplates interoperability between apps for a single user, it is expected that in multi-machine use cases each machine is being operated by the same user.
-However, methods of verifying the identity of user are currently beyond the scope of this Standard.

 ## Connection Protocol